matkonnerth/query4Opc/Implementation.md

 matches a path starting at a start node and preserves the matching paths.

-## Filter

-Filters nodes on a certain attribute, for example the typedefinition id.
-TypeFilter (specialization of a type filter)

-## FilterChain
+## MatchClause
-TODO: wording FilterChain?
-a Source, multiple filters and a PathMatcher can be combined to a FilterChain.
+a Source (e.g. HierachicalVisitor, ColumnAsSource) and a sink (e.g. PathMatcher, DefaultSink)  can be combined to a MatchClause.

 ## graph::Path